Crowdfunding

 • Pre-payment or rewards-based crowdfunding: people give money in return for a reward, service or product (such as concert tickets, an innovative product, or a computer game).

-Download the FCA's regulatory approach to crowdfunding over the internet (PDF, 2K).
+Download the FCA's regulatory approach to crowdfunding over the internet (PDF, 2K)(link is external).

 • Financial Conduct Authority Helpline